arcanistzed/scs/README.md

 While this module hides the Combat Tracker by default, it updates it in the background whenever the round is switched to allow for better compatibility.
 There is also a setting to show the default Combat Tracker.

+### Attack Roll HUD

+In order to ease determining the attack order (for example, in the default attack phase), the module shows you the last attack roll in the token's HUD.
+This currently only works in D&D 5e and PF 2e.

 ### Integration with other modules

 #### [SmallTime](https://foundryvtt.com/packages/smalltime)